Memories, Oakmont and Tiger’s place in history

 Jordan Spieth won the Dean & Deluca Invitational on Sunday making six birdies on the back nine.
 Can we say he has recovered from his Masters meltdown now?

-Frank Mastroianni, Canadian Golf Magazine (@frank_mastro): Nope.
+Frank Mastroianni, Freelance Writer: Nope.
 And that’s not just me saying it but past PGA TOUR champions like Nick Faldo.
 As he said this past weekend when asked the same question, a major is a major.
 It will haunt Spieth until he strikes the last putt on Sunday of a major for the win.
 And even then, he will always have it in the back of his mind.

 Jim Deeks, Fairways Magazine (@jimdeeks): Sorry, but I just refuse to believe that Jordan Spieth HAD a meltdown at Augusta.
 He hit one slightly bad shot on 12, and then another really bad shot.
 (Let he who hath not sinned cast the first stone.)
 He then played well coming in, but not well enough to catch Danny Willett who was himself catching on fire.
 I think everyone has made WAY too much out of Jordan’s mishap.
 On Sunday, in Fort Worth, Jordan showed once again what an electrifying player he truly is, was, and ever shall be.
 Can we stop talking about the Masters now, please?

 Dave Kaplan, Freelance Writer (@davykap): That certainly appears to be the case.
 Spieth had a vintage performance on Sunday and made everything he looked at on the back nine — in front of a hometown crowd to boot!
 That’s a big monkey off the kid’s back.
 I think he is back to a good place mentally and that should make him a very dangerous competitor at Oakmont next month.